 KS1 and KS2 swimming: requirementsAll maintained schools must teach swimming in Key Stage 1 or 2.
 Find out what you need to publish on your website about this, and what to do when a parent wants to withdraw their child.

 PSHE resources (primary)Are there examples of PSHE resources?
-We look at examples of personal, social, health and economic (PSHE) education schemes of work for primary schools, and link to examples of progression statements.
+We look at examples of personal, social, health and economic (PSHE) education schemes of work for primary schools.
 We also relay information on timetabling PSHE and Ofsted inspection of PSHE education.